isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

       }
    }

-* period-separated hexadecimal notation ``dead.beef.cafe``, preferred by Cisco devices
+And here's how to specify period-separated hexadecimal notation (``dead.beef.cafe``), preferred by Cisco devices:

 .. code-block:: json